NinjaRMM/ninjaone_automation_screening/step3/src/Step_Three_Six_Degrees_of_Separation/RUNME.md

 2. actors
 > should be informed between "," (comma).
-> Do not ad space after comma.
+> Do not add space after comma.
 > maximum of two actors